 Pain in the low back is the most common type of back pain, also called lumbago, but you may experience pain anywhere along the spine, down at your hips or up around the neck.

-Often, there is no obvious cause for back pain; in this case doctors refer to it as ‘non-specific back pain’.
-The types of injury or disease that are known to cause back pain include:
+Often, there is no obvious cause for pain in the back; in this case, doctors refer to it as ‘non-specific back pain’.
+The types of injury or disease that are known to cause pain include:

 - Slipped disc – if a disc in the spine is damaged, it can press on the nerves and cause pain.